Canadian Idiot: Composition and themes

 Yankovic has said the lyrics reflect the viewpoint of an ignorant American and that the song is "a love letter to Canada".
 Yankovic's time in Canada during his career, in particular at cable music channel MuchMusic, was such that he "felt like an honorary Canadian".
 While hoping that listeners understood the song is a joke, Yankovic was a bit worried about how "irony-impaired people" would receive it.

 In Weird Al: Seriously, musicologist Lily Hirsch notes the lyrics reprimand Canadians for not being like Americans, and are an ironic look at American xenophobia.
 She notes the line in which the singer admits to being "nervous" about Canada, and how it stands apart from the rest of the song like "a radioed request for help".

 Hirsch wrote that the parody had the same energy and drive as the original but its message was more veiled and some missed its irony.
 She quotes blogger Nathan Rabin: "'Canadian Idiot' is fundamentally about the way we demonize people who are not like us, even when those differences actually make them better than us, not worse."
 Illustrating this, Hirsch notes that, like Yankovic's 1992 song "Trigger Happy", "Canadian Idiot" satirizes gun culture in the United States.
 The singer disparages Canadians for not carrying firearms in public places but later refers to the country's low crime rates, "implying a relationship between gun ownership and crime".

 Sociologist Shoshana Magnet notes the song's effective use of common but conflicting stereotypes, such as how it "mocks Canadian earnestness ... while paying homage to the continued Canadian commitment to the welfare state".

-Andrea Rabaza of the Independent Learning Centre wrote that the song approaches the "theme of national identity ... with dark comedy and irony".
-She also noted its use of intertextuality and how it remained "light-hearted" by "only talk[ing] about superficial things".

 Recording and release

 "Canadian Idiot" is the first parody Yankovic recorded for Straight Outta Lynwood, with production beginning on 19 February 2006.
-The song was released with the album and as a digital single on 26 September 2007.
+The song was released with the album and as a digital single on 26 September 2006.

 The song appeared on the Billboard charts despite not having a physical single in the US.
 It peaked at No. 82 on the Billboard Hot 100, No. 35 on Hot Digital Songs, and No. 57 on the Pop 100.
 Promotional single-CDs of "Canadian Idiot" were pressed in Australia and shipped for play on radio stations.